danielams/kettle-mqtt-plugin/README.md

 ### Installation
 Clone the repository
-run the command mvn package
+and run the command mvn package

+####
+Copy the jar kettle-mqtt-plugin.jar to your data-integration/system/karaf/deploy folder